MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-async-programming.md

 Java 8 introduced features like Streams, Lambdas, and CompletableFuture. `CompletableFuture`s provide callback-based, non-blocking capabilities, and the `CompletionStage` interface allowed for easy composition of a series of asynchronous operations.
 [Lambdas](https://docs.oracle.com/javase/tutorial/java/javaOO/lambdaexpressions.html) make these push-based APIs more readable.
 Lastly, [Streams](https://docs.oracle.com/javase/8/docs/api/java/util/stream/package-summary.html) provide functional-style operations to handle a collection of data elements.
 However, there are some limitations.
 Streams are synchronous and can't be reused. `CompletableFuture` allows you to make a single request, provides support for a callback, and expects a _single_ response.
 Many cloud services require the ability to stream data - Event Hubs for instance.

 Reactive streams can help to overcome these limitations by streaming elements from a source to a subscriber.
-When a subscriber requests data from a source, the source can send any number of results back.
+When a subscriber requests data from a source, the source sends any number of results back.
 It doesn't need to send them all at once.
-The transfer can happen over a period of time when the source has data to send.
+The transfer happens over a period of time, whenever the source has data to send.

 In this model, the subscriber registers event handlers to process data when it arrives.
-This push-based interactions notifies the subscriber through distinct signals:
+These push-based interactions notifies the subscriber through distinct signals:

 - An `onSubscribe()` call indicates that the data transfer is about to begin.
 - An `onError()` call indicates there was an error, which also marks the end of data transfer.
 - An `onComplete()` call indicates successful completion of data transfer.

-Unlike Java Streams, reactive streams treat errors as first-class events and have a dedicated channel for the source to communicate any errors to the subscriber.
+Unlike Java Streams, reactive streams treat errors as first-class events.
+Reactive streams have a dedicated channel for the source to communicate any errors to the subscriber.
 Also, reactive streams allow the subscriber to negotiate the data transfer rate to transform these streams into a push-pull model.

 The [Reactive Streams](https://github.com/reactive-streams/reactive-streams-jvm#reactive-streams) specification provides a standard for how the transfer of data should occur.
 At a high level, the specification defines the following four interfaces and specifies rules on how these interfaces should be implemented.